Information For All Artists

 Artists who are 17 years old and under at the time of the Fair and whose relatives have been accepted into the Fair may sell their work in their relatives’ booth.
 They must submit a separate application and proof of tribal enrollment and be present at the Fair.

-All art submitted by artists in grades 7 through 12 will be judged at the Youth Art Show & Sale on the same weekend as the Indian Fair & Market.
-Please note that if you are 18 and you attend high school, you may either enter the Fair as an adult or participate in the Youth Art Show & Sale as a youth.
+Youth Art Show & Sale.
+Artists in grades 7 through 12 may enter their art in the Youth Art Show & Sale, which is held the same weekend as the Indian Fair & Market.
+Please note that if you are 18 at the time of the Fair and you attend high school, you may either enter the Fair as an adult or participate in the Youth Art Show & Sale as a youth.
 Further information about the Youth Art Show & Sale is on our website at www.heardguild.org/youth-art-show-sale.

 Juried Competition